DFE-Digital/fh-referral-api/README.md

 This API is for the management of a person/family referrals to a Local Authority, Voluntary, Charitable or Faith organisations.

-This repos has been built using the "Clean Architecture Design" taken from Steve Smith (ardalis)
+This repos was originally built using the "Clean Architecture Design" taken from Steve Smith (ardalis), but now follows the service directory project layout

 ## Local running